 — July 9, 2008: On Arias' 28th birthday, a grand jury indicts her on first-degree murder.

 — July 15, 2008: Arias is arrested at her grandparents' home.
-She maintains she wasn't involved in Alexander's slaying, telling a detective: "I don't even hurt spiders."
+Under questioning, she maintains she wasn't involved in Travis' slaying, telling a detective: "I don't even hurt spiders."

 — Sept.
 5, 2008: Arias is extradited to Arizona.
 A public defender is later assigned to represent her.

 — Sept.
 11, 2008: Arias pleads not guilty.